Chapter 2 // A Stratigraphy of Vessels

 -The lower one, layer (-1) is the ancient layer which the archaeologists are interested in.
 The materials and human vestiges - which can now only be seen as mere materials - bear information of a distant past.

 -The next is layer (0).
 It’s the excavated soil that was removed to expose layer (-1).
 The materials and fragments found in it bear information of a recent past, one in which the archaeologists of our time don’t have great interest in it so it is disposed for now.
 It's the layer that bridges the gap between the distant past and present time, the so called layer (+1) which is right above.

 - Layer (+1), is the layer where modern life is happening, where us, the people working in the excavation, act and leave material traces.

-The process described, lead her to perceive the site as a site full of vessels, both literally and metaphorically.
-Vessels, or containers of objects, information and ideas.
+The process, from exploring to collecting and building the structure, led me to perceive the site as a site full of vessels, both literally and metaphorically.
+Vessels - or containers - of objects, information and ideas.

 *(ENG : vessel or pot, GR : αγγείο, IT: vaso)

 SU(-1).
 The grave is a vessel for bones, the bones are a container of information for the anthropologists.

 SU(0).
 Plates and glasses as vessels for food and liquid.
 They also contain information of the aesthetics and preferences of the time.

 SU(+1).
 Pc Hard disk as vessel for information, music record as a fragment of sound, ultrasound print depicting a baby in a womb as a metaphysical container of life or the proof of it in our modern times.
 The archaeologist of the future will never be able to hear the whole music track.
 There will only be a fragment of sound and one should have to make assumptions on the rest.
 Perhaps there will also be a technological method that will be able to retrieve the data contained in a disc no longer working.
 But for now it’s the archaeologist that needs to preserve the material evidence of a given technology, in order to ensure their future use.